Tampa Bay Buccaneers vs. Chicago Bears NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Tampa Bay's games this year have gone over the total in four out of six opportunities (66.7%).

-- Tampa Bay is 2-3 against the spread and 4-1 overall this season when the team notches more than 20.7 points.
+- Tampa Bay is 2-3 against the spread and 4-1 overall in games when it scores more than 20.7 points.

-- In games that Tampa Bay totals over 330.8 yards, the team is 2-4 against the spread and 5-1 overall.
+- When Tampa Bay picks up over 330.8 yards, the team is 2-4 against the spread and 5-1 overall.

-- This year, the Buccaneers have six turnovers, one fewer than the Bears have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bears.